Clusterpuck/QuantumBackend/README.md

 To test app.py locally run with fastapi command: `fastapi dev app.py`.
 API documents can be accessed from /docs end point

-To swap between FastAPI and Flask comment out and uncomment associated code in the DockerFile
+To swap between FastAPI and Flask comment out and uncomment associated code in the DockerFile and the requirements.txt file

+To view current deployment location and documentations see: https://quantumdeliverybackend.azurewebsites.net/swagger/